yshui/synergy-core/README.md

 + [CMake 3.0 or newer](https://cmake.org/)
 + A C++11 environment
 + Qt 5.6, 5.7 or 5.8
++ WiX Toolset if you plan to make installers for Windows Platforms.
 + Any recent version of Git in your command path

 Here's how I build on Linux:<br/>